pantheon-systems/documentation/source/partials/drupal-8-convert-to-composer.md

 This process involves significant changes to the codebase that may take some time to complete, and can be complicated to roll back.

-Because of that, the steps below make these codebase changes in a new branch.
+Because of that, these steps make these codebase changes in a new branch:

 1. In your local terminal, change directories to the site project.
 For example, if you keep your projects in a folder called `projects` in the home directory: